 (Step 4) On the application, the sponsorship Information should indicate your own organization.
 The sponsoring executive could be your board chair or executive director.
 For the Billing Information, list the HBS Buffalo/Dean Rech Fellowship.
 Please give the name of the scholarship Coordinator, Brigid Doherty, and indicate that you are applying with support from the Harvard Business School of Buffalo.
 Please send a copy of the completed application to the HBS Buffalo scholarship coordinator: Brigid Doherty, (email@example.com)

 (Step 5) Your application will be reviewed by the HBS-Buffalo Scholarship committee and you will be notified as to its decision.

 MANAGING HEALTH CARE DELIVERY

-The Harvard Business School of Buffalo (HBS-Buffalo) annually sponsors a limited number of Buffalo-area hospital and related healthcare executives to the Managing Health Care Delivery program at Harvard Business School.
-The Program three, one week sessions at HBS, spread over eight months.
+The Harvard Business School of Buffalo (HBS-Buffalo) annually sponsors a limited number of Buffalo-area hospitals and related healthcare executives to the Managing Health Care Delivery program at Harvard Business School.
+The Program consists of three, one week sessions at HBS, spread over eight months.

-The purpose of our MHCD Program scholarships is to create a pool of shared educational experience which will increase discussion and collaboration among the several health care delivery organizations.
-Through this process we support systemic change in Health Care Delivery by region rather than by one organization at a time.
+The purpose of our MHCD Program scholarships is to create a pool of shared educational experiences that will increase discussion and collaboration among the several health care delivery organizations.
+Through this process, we support systemic change in Health Care Delivery by region rather than by one organization at a time.

 These scholarships are coordinated with support from the WNY hospitals and foundations.
 Please contact our MHCD coordinator, Pam Germain (firstname.lastname@example.org), or Brigid Doherty, (email@example.com) for further information.